-Kyndryl And Dynatrace Announce Global Alliance To Enhance Customers' Insights
+Kyndryl and Dynatrace Announce Global Alliance to Enhance Customers' Insights

+(MENAFN- Golin Mena) Combining Kyndryl’s end-to-end services with the Dynatrace observability platform to provide business value

-(MENAFN- ForPressRelease) India, November 2, 2023 – Kyndryl (NYSE: KD), the world's largest IT infrastructure services provider, and Dynatrace (NYSE: DT), the leader in unified observability and security, today announced a global alliance to provide customers with joint offerings to enhance insights and inform business decisions.
+WALTHAM, Mass., November 7, 2023 – Kyndryl (NYSE: KD), the world’s largest IT infrastructure services provider, and Dynatrace (NYSE: DT), the leader in unified observability and security, today announced a global alliance to provide customers with joint offerings to enhance insights and inform business decisions.
 Kyndryl will leverage its end-to-end services, available through Kyndryl Consult, to drive new business value through Dynatrace solutions.

 Under the alliance, Kyndryl and Dynatrace will collaborate to provide customers with joint capabilities, including: